 The voice came from uphill and off to one side.
-Faolan turned slowly to see a tall man dressed in a black robe standing on the hillcrest backlighted by the rising sun.
-Fire shone from a
+Faolan turned slowly to see a tall man dressed in a black robe standing on the hillcrest, backlighted by the sun.
+Fire shone from a large

 Then Gutter walked out of the bush toward the hill as if he hadn’t a care in the world.
-Oh, no, the sorcerer cast a spell over the goblins and caught a Dwarf in his nets as
+Oh, no. The sorcerer’s spell over the goblins caught a Dwarf in his nets as

 well.
-There wasn’t a thing he could do with the wizard standing on the crest, but if he saw Gutter… “Your pets are coming, go back to your camp,” Faolan whispered his thoughts at the
+There was nothing he could do with the wizard standing on the crest, but if he saw Gutter… “Your pets are coming, go back to your camp,” Faolan whispered his thoughts at the wizard

 The sorcerer nodded, as if he had heard Faolan, then turned and disappeared over the hillcrest.
 Faolan darted from hiding and tackled Gutter just before he reached the top of the rise.